minad/org-modern/README.md

 [`org-modern`](https://github.com/minad/org-modern) provides a clean and efficient org style.
 The blocks (e.g. source, example) are particularly nice.
 But when `org-indent` is enabled, the block "bracket", which uses the fringe area, is disabled.

-This small package reproduces the block styling of `org-modern` when using `org-indent`:
+This small package reproduces the block styling of `org-modern` when using `org-indent`, and can be used with or without `org-modern`:

 <p align="center">
 <img src=https://user-images.githubusercontent.com/93749/172964083-afafa737-3b54-4d9e-aaf0-9a4741fa085c.png>